Project Riese: History

-A network of roads, bridges, and narrow gauge railways was created to connect excavation sites with the nearby railway stations.
-Prisoners were reloading building materials, cutting trees, digging reservoirs and drainage ditches.
-Small dams were built across streams to create water supplies and sewage systems.
-Later the rocks of the mountains were drilled and blasted with explosives and the resulting caverns were reinforced by concrete and steel.
-For this purpose mining specialists were employed, mostly Germans, Italians, Ukrainians and Czechs, but the most dangerous and exhausting work was done by prisoners.
+A network of roads, bridges, and narrow-gauge railways was built to link the excavation sites to nearby railway stations.
+Prisoners were responsible for reloading building materials, cutting down trees and digging reservoirs and drainage ditches.
+Small dams were constructed across streams to provide water and sewage systems.
+Later, the mountains' rocks were drilled and blasted with explosives, and the resulting caverns were reinforced with concrete and steel.
+Mining specialists, mostly Germans, Italians, Ukrainians and Czechs, were employed for this purpose, but prisoners did the most dangerous and exhausting work.

-The progress of digging tunnels was slow because the Owl Mountains consist of hard gneiss.
-Most similar facilities were bored in soft sandstone but harder, more stable rocks gave the advantage of total protection from Allied air raids and the possibility of building 12 m high underground halls with a volume of 6,000 m^{3}.
+Progress on digging the tunnels was slow because the Owl Mountains consist of hard gneiss.
+While most similar facilities were built in soft sandstone, the harder, more stable rock provided total protection from Allied air raids and the ability to construct 12 m high underground halls with a volume of 6,000 m^{3}.

-In December 1943, a typhus epidemic occurred amongst the prisoners.
-They were held in unhygienic conditions, exhausted and starving.
+A typhus epidemic occurred amongst the prisoners in December 1943.
+They were held in unhygienic conditions and were exhausted and starving.
 As a result, construction slowed down significantly.
-In at least five collective camps an unknown number of forced labourers and POWs worked on the project, some until the end of the war.
-It is uncertain how many prisoners lost their lives.
+An unknown number of forced labourers and POWs worked on the project in at least five collective camps, some until the end of the war.
+The number of prisoners who lost their lives is uncertain.